zowe/docs-site/docs/user-guide/install-zowe-smpe.md

      The README file AZWE001.readme.txt is a single JCL file containing a job with the job steps you need to begin the installation, including comprehensive comments on how to tailor them.
 There is a sample job step that executes the z/OS UNIX System Services pax command to extract package archives.
 This job also executes the GIMUNZIP program to expand the package archives so that the data sets can be processed by SMP/E.

      Review this file on your desktop and follow the instructions that apply to your system.

-     The README file contains an optional job FILESYS to set up a new ZSS file system.
-The rest of the README is a single job EXTRACT.

 ### Allocate file system to hold the download package